Category Archives: Homeschool

 My little Birthday girl rock star grabs Austin’s hiking stick and jumps on a stump and starts singing, “La la la, oh yeah!”
 We look at trees and moss growing on them and different kinds of bark.
 Stewart makes me take a quick picture with the kids before trekking on.

-Along the trail we saw several mushrooms (numbers correspond with pictures):
+Along the trail, we saw several mushrooms (numbers correspond with pictures):

-(1) I had a hard time identifying this one because I needed to “lift up its skirt” to see more and didn’t because I didn’t want to disturb it
+(1) I had a hard time identifying this one because I needed to “lift up its skirt” to see more, and didn’t because I didn’t want to disturb it

-(2) a pile of slimy mushrooms that I can’t identify but we called it the “scat” mushrooms jokingly
+(2) A pile of slimy mushrooms that I can’t identify, but we called it the “scat” mushrooms jokingly

 (3) Bearded Tooth